mpv-player/mpv/DOCS/man/input.rst

 The C API is described in the header files.
 The Lua API is described in the Lua section.

+Before a hook is actually invoked on an API clients, it will attempt to return new values for all observed properties that were changed before the hook.
+This may make it easier for an application to set defined "barriers" between property change notifications by registering hooks.
+(That means these hooks will have an effect, even if you do nothing and make them continue immediately.)

 The following hooks are currently defined:

 ``on_load``